B-PERTILLE/SRIM-simulation-automatized-for-Mac-users-under-development-/README.md

 ## ATTENTION:

-This work is under development and it is based on pysrim library.
+This work is under development and it is based on pysrim library: (https://github.com/costrouc/pysrim/tree/master)

 It was necessary to do some changes in the original codes.
 This code is not complete either but it implements an automatization basen on an input file (.txt) provided by user.